urbit/docs/docs/talk/architecture.md

 A `journal` is publicly readable and privately writable, with a whitelist for authors.
 A `mailbox` is readable by its owner and publicly writable, with a blacklist for blocking.

-### Federation

-One of the primary aspects of Urbit is its decentralized nature.
-To make full use of that, the broker can federate circles.
-That is, circles can be hosted on multiple ships simultaneously.
-They share all messages, presence and configuration, regardless of where that data or change originated.
-This can help spread heavy load across multiple ships, makes circles easier to access, and allows for fallback in case one of the hosts goes offline.

-The `fed` configuration attribute is used to determine which ships are allowed to federate a circle, and keep track of the ones that are currently doing so.

 ### Stories

-To see how that all ties together, we're going to take a look at the broker's state.
+To see how that all ties together, we're going to take a look at Hall's state.

 ```
-++  state                                               :>  broker state
+++  state                                               :>  hall state
   $:  stories/(map knot story)                          :<  conversations
       ::  ...                                           ::
   ==                                                    ::